ingmarboeschen/JATSdecoder/README.md

 4. Find most frequent authors

 NOTE: author names are not stored fully consistent.
-Some first and middle names are abbreviated, first names are follwed by last names and vice versa!
+Some first and middle names are abbreviated, first names are followed by last names and vice versa!

 ```r
 # extract author